Alon-V/Chat-Box/PartOne/WireSharkLog.md

 ## Stage 1: CSV File Preparation and Data Source 🗃️

 ## Dataset (CSV Input) 📊
-The input data is based on real HTTP traffic captured on the loopback interface.
+The CSV input data is based on real HTTP traffic on our computers for a certain period of time captured on the loopback interface on wireshark.

 ### Data Preparation 📑
 1. Network traffic was captured using Wireshark on the loopback interface.